Once you have decided that you want to start cleaning houses for a living, you need a plan of some kind.

 Business cards are one of the main ways people will be exposed to you and your new cleaning business, so you want to make a good one.
 We wrote a post a while back on building a better business card, so you may want to check it out.

 Getting a good quality card used to cost a lot, but not anymore.
 Nowadays less than 20 bucks goes a long way.
-If you are looking to make it easy on yourself, then you may want to check out our sister site.
+If you are looking to make it easy on yourself, then you may want to check out Vistaprint.

 5 – Get the insurance out of the way

 This part of the process scares the living daylights out of most people.
 I’m not sure why, because it is VERY EASY to do.
 I guess it freaks most folks out because it seems so complicated, but in reality it’s pretty cut and dry.
-If you need a starting point, check out BOLT Insurance.
-Just fill out the short form to get some prices.
+If you need a starting point, go to Google and type in “Commercial Liability Insurance” PLUS your “zip code” to find companies near you.